Rehab-Robotics-Lab/FloSystem/README.md

 If you are developing on your local computer without the robot, there is a simulator stack that you can use. under the `flo_core` package:
-`roslaunch flo_core flo_sim.launch` You will also need to launch the webserver by going to `flo_web/web_app` and running `npm start`.
+`mon launch flo_core flo_sim.launch`.
+You will also need to launch the webserver by going to `flo_web/web_app` and running `npm start`.
 For development, you may want to run the browser on your local machine with `npm chrome`